jhochwald/Graylog-extractor-for-Microsoft-Teams-Rooms-Devices/README.md

 A simple Graylog extractor for Microsoft Teams Rooms Devices

+I created this to trigger useful Alarms, but it is in a very early beta stage!

 ## What it does

 It extracts the JSON Information and parses the description field.